iamPranavPatnaik/TrashTrek/README.md

 Submitted for the 2023 Summer Bloom Bonanza Hackathon

+**Take a look at the attached PDF for full information and explanations on the tech behind the application.**

 ## Versions

 Located in the A_Star folder, I've included several versions of the project to detail my progress on it and to pull back the curtains on how this was made.